-If you are a parent going to be experiencing a deployment this summer, the Esquimalt Military Family Resource Centre (MFRC) invites you to participate in a new online pilot program.
+If you are a parent currently experiencing a deployment or about to experience a deployment, the Esquimalt Military Family Resource Centre (MFRC) invites you to participate in a new online pilot program.
 Triple P (Positive Parenting Program) Online is aimed at parents that want a few more parenting tools and strategies and need a flexible format that fits their schedule.
 This pilot marks the first time that Triple P will be delivered online to support a deployment.

 “Triple P is helpful for those day-to-day parenting challenges,” said Pauline Sibbald, social worker at the MFRC.
 “If you have concerns about behaviour and want to maintain a healthy, positive relationship with your child, you can benefit from the program.”

 The pilot is specifically looking for families experiencing a deployment.
-The program is a great fit for families with loved ones doing the RIMPAC Exercise.
-It is also applicable to families with loved ones on HMCS Calgary.
+The program is a great fit for families with loved ones of HMCS CALGARY, MV Asterix and those experiencing a land-based deployment.
+It is also applicable to families with loved ones on OP CARIBBE.

 “We really want community members to help us evaluate the effectiveness of the online version,” continued Sibbald.
 “It will help inform future programming and a flexible service delivery model.”